Joint bank accounts

 Opening a joint account

 A joint bank account is a current account you share with another person.
-For many people, the account is shared with their spouse or partner.
-Some people open a joint account to share bills, like people sharing a house.
-You can usually manage a joint account with an app, online, by phone or at a branch
+Many share a joint account with their spouse or partner.
+Some people open a joint account to share bills.
+You can manage a joint account using our app, Online Banking, Telephone Banking, or branches.

 How does a joint account work?

-- You'll both need to go through a credit check to open a bank account.
-It’s a good idea to be open and honest about your finances from the start to avoid having your application rejected
+You'll both need to go through a credit check to open a new joint account.

 Is a joint account right for you?

-- Decide what would happen to the account if you were to split as a couple or go your separate ways as friends.
-It might not be an easy conversation but it could save a lot of arguments later, especially if one of you contributes more than the other.
+It might be an awkward conversation, but it can be worth deciding what would happen to the account if you were to split as a couple or go your separate ways as friends.

-- Before you contact us, agree how you’re going to manage any regular payments from the account.
-You’ll need to cancel any Direct Debits or standing orders, or move them to another account
+Before you contact us, agree how you’re going to manage any regular payments from the account.
+You’ll need to cancel any Direct Debits or standing orders, or move these to another account.

 -